dadmannwalking/plugbot/README.md

 # Discord Message to Social Media Bot

-This is a Python-based Discord bot that watches specified Discord channels for messages and auto-posts those messages to given social media accounts (e.g., Twitter, Facebook, etc.).
+This is a Python-based Discord bot that watches specified Discord channels for messages and auto-posts those messages to enabled and configured social media accounts.

+## How plugbot Works

+Plugbot monitors channels in your Discord server added by users with appropriate access (server mods) for any incoming messages from users specified by mods where the message contains key words and phrases specified by server mods.
+If plugbot finds a message that meets all of its criteria, plugbot will repost the message to all social media services enabled and configured by the server mods.

 ## Security